gouthamikandi210/Flu-Vaccine-Locator/README.md

 #### Insights:
 - From the Line chart, it is clear that California stands out with the highest count of insurance accepted (17,384), indicating a significant demand or accessibility to insurance coverage.
 While North Dakota has the least count of insurance accepted (5) which was unexpected.
 - A strategic distribution of resources is made possible by identifying weak performers, like North Dakota (5), and strong performers, like California.
 In the states with lower counts, this information can help prioritize efforts to improve insurance acceptance.
-#### Executive Summary:
-The line graph offers a thorough analysis of insurance acceptance rates in various states.
-With the highest number of insurance acceptances (17,384), California stands out as having a high demand for or accessibility to insurance coverage.
-North Dakota, on the other hand, shows an incredibly low count (5), which calls for more investigation into the underlying causes.
-This enables specific actions and allocation of resources to address differences in insurance acceptance among various states.

 ![](https://github.com/gouthamikandi210/Flu-Vaccine-Locator/blob/main/Screenshot%20(438).png)